msaroufim/mynotes/robot-arm.md

     eval()
 ```
 ### How to program a 2D robot arm
 We'll mention again that in practice you'll use a more robust simulator such as the ones in [Open AI gym](https://gym.openai.com/).
-However, I've found that blindly using someone elses simulator tends to make the behavior seem more complex than it actually is so we'll go over the basics of how to program a 2D robot arm now.
+However, we've found that blindly using someone elses simulator tends to make the behavior seem more complex than it actually is so we'll go over the basics of how to program a 2D robot arm now.

-At a high level what we ne need for the 2D robot environment or for that matter any environment on which we hope to run a reinforcement learning algorithm is the below
+At a high level what we ne need for the 2D robot environment or for that matter any environment on which we hope to run a reinforcement learning algorithm is the below.
+If you look at the [core interface in Open AI gym](https://github.com/openai/gym/blob/master/gym/core.py) you'll notice that it looks very similar to the below.

 ```python
 class ArmEnvironment():